Goran Georgievski

-Goran Georgievski - Mujo was a police commander in the special police unit Lions.
+Goran Georgievski - Mujo (2 December 1969 – 4 April 2005) was a police commander in the special police unit Lions in what is now North Macedonia.

-Death
+Georgievski was born 2 December 1969 in Kumanovo, Socialist Federal Republic of Yugoslavia, now North Macedonia.

 He was gunned down in front of a local nightclub in his home town.
 He was buried at Kumanovo Town Cemetery.
 The eulogy at his funeral was given by Lions spokesman Toni Mihajlovski, journalist Mirka Velinovska, actor Kiril Pop Hristov and others.